 If you suspect your pet might be suffering from separation anxiety, your first move is to make a quick call to your vet.
 He'll be able to advise whether what you're seeing could be a sign of another condition, and offer suggestions either way.
 Of course, you play an important part too.
 Here's how to help your dog with separation anxiety, says Dr. Tammie Pearce, Director of Veterinary Science for AskVet:

-Instead, consider short trips away from home, maybe 10 minutes at first and working up to a few hours.
+If you suddenly have a new change in your life that brings you out of the house for longer periods of time -- like having to go back into an office -- you're not the only one who needs to adjust to the new normal.
+Instead, consider shorter trips away from home -- maybe 10 minutes at first and working up to a few hours at a time.
 If your dog is really nervous, you might try leaving him with a Calmeroos.
 Ideal for puppies, the heartbeat sound and warming pad soothes skittish older dogs too.

-This way the treat is not associated with impending solitude.
-Try Full Moon Organic Dog Treats for human quality treats in a dog approved package.
+You don't want your dog to associate treats with Try Full Moon Organic Dog Treats for human quality treats in a dog approved package.

 When you get home, don't immediately let your pet out of his kennel or whatever area he is in.
 Instead, calmly put your things away, waiting for your pup to settle down before the hugs and slobbery kisses start.